allora-network/allora-offchain-node/README.md

 ./run
 ```

+## How to configure

+There are several ways to configure the node.
+In order of preference:
+* Set the `ALLORA_OFFCHAIN_NODE_CONFIG_JSON` env var with a configuration as a JSON string.
+* Set the `ALLORA_OFFCHAIN_NODE_CONFIG_FILE_PATH` env var pointing to a file, which contains configuration as JSON.
+An example if provided in `config.example.json`.
+* Read the `config.go` file.

+Each option completely overwrites the other options.

 This is the entrypoint for the application that simply builds and runs the Go program.

 It spins off a distinct processes per role worker, reputer per topic configered in `config.json`.